Muhammetacin/verou-3-dom-exploration-Muhammetacin/3_Collection-project/README.md

 ---

-- Create a public repository: `[your-name]s-collection`
-- Solo or duo

 ### What are we going to craft?

 Especially since the Covid outbreak, we're all using streaming services such as Spotify, Netflix, Disney+, or even Popcorn Time.
 We book our holidays on internet with AirBnb, we play games through elaborate clients such as Steam, we care about meaningful reviews on Rotten Tomatoes or IMDB, we can even shop NFTs on online platforms like we would in an art gallery, and many other things...

 The common denominator of all those services they all feature a unified stream of content, a **collection** of some sort.
 In this challenge we are going to split up the work in two parts to try to replicate this.

-## Part one

-### Gathering some informations
+## Gathering some informations

-Your first mission will be to gather a list of things you like, could be anything, some examples :
+Your first mission will be to gather a list *(Array)* of things you like, could be anything, some examples :

 - Music
 - Video games